 And habit hardens into character.

 Start with the first part: Your thoughts.
 You can exercise a great deal of control over your thoughts.
 One way is by controlling what you put into your mind.
-Read books about personal finance, money management, saving, and investing and your thoughts will turn to those subjects.
-Read blogs about the same topics.
-Listen to radio programs about saving and investing.
-Be inspired.
+Go to your library or bookstore and get some books and magazines about personal finance, money management, saving, and investing.
+Read blogs, listen to radio programs, and watch videos about these topics.
+Do this and your thoughts will turn to those subjects.
+You will be inspired.

 The gas company has been installing new gas meters on my street and because of some miscommunication (probably someone in my house not paying attention to a note that was left on our door), we’ve had no gas for the past couple days.
 That means no cooking on the stove and no hot water.
 Coincidentally, we weren’t doing any stove cooking these past couple days, so we only noticed the no-gas situation when the water in the shower stopped being hot.
 A call to the gas company got everything sorted out.
 My house didn’t actually need a new meter, so the gas will be turned on and we will be able to cook and shower as normal starting tonight.

 But a couple days without gas-heated water made me think: It’s really not too bad to shower with only cold water in the summertime.
 (Obviously, it would be a different thing in January.
 I’m very glad the gas company is replacing the meters in the summer and not during the winter.)
 The water is a little cooler than I’d like, but I got used to it.
 It might even be good for a body to get cooled off a little more than is comfortable.